Monday, June 8, 2026

 My rating: 4 of 5 stars

-Thank you to Atria Books and NetGalley for providing me with an advanced copy of this book in exchange for my honest review!
+Thank you to NetGalley and Sourcebooks Landmark for providing me with an advanced copy of this book in exchange for my honest review!

 ----------